Governor Stirling Senior High School: Redevelopment plans

 On 8 May 2008, then federal Education Minister Julia Gillard formally granted $63 million to re-build the school on the current site.
 The school was rebuilt and equipped with newer facilities.
 The Maali Centre is a dedicated building for Indigenous student support services.
 Donaldson + Warn Architects were commissioned to design the new school campus, and construction began in February 2011.
 In the interim Years 8, 9, 10 attended the old Midland Primary School site and Years 11 and 12 attended Cyril Jackson Senior Campus.
 The new campus was completed for Term 1 in the 2013 school year.

 Specialist programs

 GSSHS offers three specialist programs; Artsmedia, Engineering and Football.
 All three programs are selective, and of these programs Artsmedia and Engineering are academically selective.
 As well as the specialist programs, the school also offers an approved Gifted and Talented GATE extension program.
 Specialist programs at GSSHS, as well as the GATE programme.
-The school also offers other non-specialist programs such as netball, dance and music.
+The school also offers other non-specialist programs such as netball and music.